Code generation

 executeMaplibreCode | map (live MapLibre Map instance) |

-Each input identifier is undefined when its *EntryIDs argument was omitted from the tool call — code must guard before reading (if (places) ..., routes?.features.length, etc.).
+Each record is undefined when its *EntryIDs argument was omitted from the tool call — code must guard before reading (if (placesByEntry) ..., placesByEntry['places-2']?.features.length, etc.).
 Scope narrowing trims which kinds the tool documents in its prompt, but the runtime sandbox always carries the full set of names; out-of-scope kinds simply arrive as undefined.

 Shared libraries

-Both libraries are pure-geometry.
-Neither does spatial search, place lookup, or HTTP.
+All three are pure-computation.
+None does spatial search, place lookup, or HTTP.
 To fetch new places, the agent must call discoverPlaces (or locatePlace) BEFORE the code-generation tool and pass the resulting entry id in.

 Turf input gotchas